theodor-lu/EnlightenGAN_2025/README.md

 ```
 pip install -r requirements.txt
 ```
 The code in this repository does not work without a GPU so please ensure that a GPU is present while running any of the code.
-Efforts were made to convert the code to be able to run on the CPU but most of the code writen by the authors is written with cuda runtime in mind so this turned out to be a difficult task.
+Efforts were made to convert the code to be able to run on the CPU but most of the code writen by the authors is written with cuda runtime in mind so this turned out to be a difficult task and was abandoned in favor of investing time into other more important experiments.

 ## Training